What is 4-H?

 How do I join?

 Joining 4-H is as easy as 1, 2, 3!
 First, contact the La Crosse County UW-Extension office at 608-785-9593 or LaCrosseCounty4H@lacrossecounty.org to get information on joining a club in your area.
 Once you find a club that fits you and your family lifestyle, enrollment is done via our online database system, 4HOnline.
-More information on how to navigate the 4HOnline site can be found on the 4HOnline Enrollment page.
+More information on how to get started can be found on our Enrollment page!

 If you have any questions regarding 4-H & Youth Development in La Crosse County, please contact: